 This vendor carried four basic kratom powders—Kali Maeng Da, Premium Bali, Premium Maeng Da, and Premium Thai.

 Arena Ethnobotanicals’ kratom powders started at $14-18.99 for an ounce, with eight ounces selling for $82.99.
 These prices were offensively high given industry standards.

 For example, online vendors were charging around $85-90 for a kilo (one thousand grams), whereas Arena Ethnobotanicals was charging $82.99 for two hundred twenty-six grams.

 Its prices for encapsulated kratom were not any better; kratom capsules started at $22.99 for an ounce, with four ounces going for $54.99 and eight ounces selling for $98.99.

-Despite the scarcity of its kratom strains, Arena Ethnobotanicals offered an impressive array of rare and exotic herb, including Fly Agaric fungus, Kanna, Mexico’s Dream Herb, and Wild Dagga.
+Despite the scarcity of its kratom strains, Arena Ethnobotanicals offered an impressive array of rare and exotic herbs, including Fly Agaric fungus, Kanna, Mexico’s Dream Herb, and Wild Dagga.

 Items included kratom potentiators, such as Blue Lotus, Cayenne, Kava Kava, and Turmeric.
 Additional products included Cacao, Chamomile, Garlic, Maca, and Tongkat Ali.

-Prices varied from herb to herb, with some costing as little as five dollars for a few grams and other costing as much as $35 for a single gram.
+Prices varied from herb to herb, with some costing as little as five dollars for a few grams and others costing as much as $35 for a single gram.